robertrottermann/erp-workbench/help/source/walktrough/walktrough.rst

 I this walktrough you learn:

 - Explanation of terms used
-- to define what type of erp you handle
+- Define what type of erp you handle
-- change editor to use
+- Change editor to use
 - How to define a remote server
-- How to define a new erp site
+- Create a new erp site
 - Add existing modules to this new site
 - Create a local erp project running this site
 - Create a docker container running this site